openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 | MobilenetV3 large x0.75 | 0.308 | 2.84 | 87.59 |	87.59	| 97.17 | [model template](./mobilenet_v3_large_075/template.yaml) |
 | MobilenetV3 small x1.0 | 0.112 | 1.56 | 82.84 | 84.47 | 95.88 | [model template](./mobilenet_v3_small/template.yaml) |

 All of the above metrics were obtained on eleven different datasets, on which an extensive number of researches has been made.
+To provide a generalized performance metric, we averaged the metrics across all datasets.
+For additional information about performance on each dataset in comparison with baseline, you can refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1CV3be-VydEHvWS6GMPduBQBjl46uLq80_GtkeUhsuVg/edit#gid=0).

 The following datasets were used in experiments:
 * [Describable Textures (DTD)](https://www.robots.ox.ac.uk/~vgg/data/dtd/)<sup>1</sup>